-The English Department fulfills Dartmouth’s promise to offer undergraduates a broad liberal arts education.
+The English and Creative Writing Department fulfills Dartmouth's promise to offer undergraduates a broad liberal arts education.
 Our primary mission is to provide a diverse student body with a general understanding of the literary foundations of the world they live in.
 Often, this understanding grows into a life-long passion for literature and critical thought.

 Studying literature develops broadly applicable skills in communication, critical and analytical thinking, and empathy.
 These include the ability to analyze arguments on the basis of evidence, to understand and evaluate the nature of that evidence, and to communicate arguments cogently, effectively—and even elegantly and creatively—through speech and writing.

 Dartmouth's English graduates pursue a broad range of careers upon graduation.
 The figure below summarizes the professional fields of 329 English alumni from the classes of 2002-2007.